 Section 700.
 EIR Preparation.
 [State CEQA Guidelines §§15081 and 15081.5]

 If the Planning Director finds during preliminary review or based on an Initial Study that there is substantial evidence in the record as a whole that a project may have a significant adverse effect on the environment, or if an EIR is required by statute, the Planning Director shall notify the project sponsor in writing within thirty (30) days that an EIR must be prepared.
-The Planning Director’s decision may be appealed pursuant to Napa County Code Section 2.88.
+The Planning Director’s decision may be appealed pursuant to Napa County Code Chapter 2.88.

 Section 701.
 Contents of an EIR.
 [State CEQA Guidelines §15120-15132]